Notare/notare/README.md

 <!--- 📫 How to reach me **devrenatosousa@gmail.com**-->

-- ⚡ Fun fact **In my teenage years, I used SQL to create servers for the game MU Online**
+- ⚡ Fun fact **In my teenage years, I used to create servers for the game MU Online using SQL**

 <h3 align="left">Connect with me:</h3>
 <p align="left">